 - Line each bin in the waste sorting station with clear plastic bags.
 Make sure bag liners do not cover up bin decals. - Do not double bag or place bags inside other bags. - Tie bags before they become too heavy and can break.
-Approximately 3-4 bags should fit in an Organics bin.
-Do not fill a single bag all the way to the top of an Organics bin.
+Approximately 3-4 bags should fit in a brown bin.
+Do not fill a single bag all the way to the top of a brown bin.